c0depixel/Angular-cordova-kickstart/README.md

 `cordova help`

 Development run: `grunt` for building, `grunt serve` for development preview with livereload and `grunt serve:www` for production preview

+For Android debugging and  run `android` to setup Packages and Emulators